IBM/SpectrumScaleAutomation/README.md

     # migrate.sh file-system-name [policy-file-name]
 	file-system-name: 	the name of the file system for the backup
-	policy-file-name: 	the fully qualified path and file name of the policy file (optional)
+	policy-file-name: 	the fully qualified path and file name of the policy file.
+The policy file name (base name) must not include blanks (optional)

 The launcher component typically invokes the migrate components with the file system name and optionally with the polciy file  name.
 Priot to this the launcher components checks if the file system is online.